theseanything/civilservicelgbt.github.io/about/your-data.md

 <div id="page-content" markdown="1">
 <!-- Don't remove the line of code above -->

-> This policy is in **alpha**.
+> This policy is in **beta**.
 We’re still testing the details.
 [Send us feedback](/about/contact-us).

-The Civil Service LGBT+ Network is an volunteer-led employee network for the UK Civil Service; we follows Civil Service policies and procedures.
+The Civil Service LGBT+ Network is an volunteer-led employee network for the UK Civil Service; we follow Civil Service policies and procedures.

 This policy explains how we use any personal information we collect about you when you use this website, [register as a member](/join-us) of our network, or use our services.